 The macronutrient breakdown is pretty standard, depending on which FitCrunch flavor you get.
 As mentioned before, the calorie range starts at 180 cal and goes up to 210 cal.
 The protein concentrate in each whey protein baked bar is 16 g, and carbohydrates will be somewhere in the 14 to 15 g range, which is low for this type of protein bar.

 The protein snacks have a small amount of corn syrup, 2% or less per the company.
-That said, the only downside would be the fat content, usually around the 10 g area.
+The only downside would be the fat content, usually around the 10 g area.
 So even though it’s slightly high in fat, you get a great trade-off with this 6-layer baked bar: low carbs and high protein.

 Who Is Robert Irvine, Creator of FitCrunch?

-In addition to his work as a world-renown chef and television host, Robert Irvine is also the founder of the Robert Irvine Foundation, which provides support to military personnel and their families.
+In addition to his work as a world-renowned chef and television host, Robert Irvine is also the founder of the Robert Irvine Foundation, which supports military personnel and their families.